blazejdobek/Hi_git/README.md

 * `git stash drop <stash_id>` # just delete given stash
 * `git stash clean` # beware! --> delete all stash

+### You need to change git history, but other people already download those changes
+* Solution: make a commit which revert your changes => `git revert <hash>` # this will add new commit with message "Revert 'commit message with given id (hash)'"

 ### Other
 * `git add .` // `git add <some_location>` // `git add -A` # -A add all files from entire files tree, even from up-directories.
 In contrast - . don't add files from up-directories.